-There is no single right way to study our topic; we know this.
-However, there might very well be a right and necessary attitude.
-Karen Barad's masterwork, Meeting the Universe halfway, exudes that attitude.
-In her book, she sketches a way of study: daring to engage the unknown, not by demanding that it come to us, but by going to it.
-We share her sense of possibility: if we answer the invitation to inquire and learn, the Universe might very well meet us halfway.
-It is, after all, a place of quantum entanglements., meeting halfway.
-Our subjects of study converge at the intersection of ordinary and extraordinary.
-Course Description there's that \bigcirc .
-Our course has two vital thrusts: to observe and understand what we can of women's essential work-through several lenses, the first being "here and now"-and to reconsider and re-evaluate working women's situatedness in the real world.
+Let's adopt an attitude, shall we?
+Karen Barad's masterwork, Meeting the Universe halfway, sketches a way of study: daring to engage the unknown, not by demanding that it come to us, but by going to it.
+Let's share that sense of possibility: if we answer the invitation to inquire and learn, the Universe might very well meet us halfway.
+It's been known to happen cour subjects of study converge at the intersection of ordinary and extraordinary.